 Note: Only includes initial awards for new PIP claims.
 Excludes awards on appeal or reassessments from DLA.
+Learning, social and behavioural conditions include specific learning difficulties such as dyslexia, learning disabilities and hyperkinetic disorders (e.g. ADHD), and autism spectrum disorder.

 Source: Authors' calculations using DWP Stat-Xplore.

-10 These comparisons only include adults aged 16 and over making a new claim to PIP.
+These comparisons only include adults aged 16 and over making a new claim to PIP.
 There has also been fast growth in PIP claims due to young adults being reassessed from child DLA.
 At age 16, recipients of child DLA (the disability benefit for under-16s) are reassessed for PIP.
 In the year to August 2023, 43,000 young adults were successfully reassessed to PIP from DLA, a significant increase on the 26,000 transferred in the year to August 2019.

-11 Amongst claimants aged 16-64.
+&lt;sup>11 Amongst claimants aged 16-64.

-grown fastest (a 412% increase) followed by mental health issues (a 190% increase).
-This fast growth means that the share of awards for mental health conditions and learning disabilities has grown from 28% in 2019-20 to 37% in 2023-24.
+conditions have grown fastest (a 412% increase) followed by mental health issues (a 190% increase).
+This fast growth means that the share of awards for mental health conditions, or learning, social and behavioural conditions, has grown from 28% in 2019-20 to 37% in 2023-24.

 The shift towards mental health conditions mirrors the wider shift in population health.
-Of people with disabilities, 38% reported a mental health problem (including learning disabilities) in 2014, 45% in 2019 and 52% in 2023.12 In Autumn 2022, 16% of adults had moderate to severe depressive symptoms up from 10% in 2019-20 (Office for National Statistics, 2022).
+Of people with disabilities, 38% reported a mental health problem (including learning, social and behavioural conditions) in 2014, 45% in 2019 and 52% in 2023.
+In Autumn 2022, 16% of adults had moderate to severe depressive symptoms up from 10% in 2019-20 (Office for National Statistics, 2022).
 We should interpret these figures with some caution as it is difficult to isolate changes in mental health from changes in norms about reporting mental health problems, but they do indicate worsening mental health across the population.